 Long-Term Acute Care Hospital

 A Long Term Acute Care Hospital is also known as an LTACH, which provides care for those who require more medical management and a longer length of stay.
 For instance, patients recovering from critical illnesses can experience organ failures that require complex medical care and rehabilitation over an extended period.
 LTACHs have specialized physicians, including hospitalists, intensivists, and physiatrists, as well as many consultants on staff.
 Patients in an LTACH are followed every day by this medical team.
 LTACHs provide services and care to patients with complicated medical issues, including ventilator weaning, wound care, IV therapy, or feeding tubes.
-It is not uncommon for patients to stay at this type of facility for several weeks to months.

 Inpatient Rehabilitation Facility

 Also known as IRF, these facilities offer rehabilitative and therapeutic care to patients that are regaining functions following a severe illness or injury.
 Patients will remain at the IRF (Inpatient Rehabilitation Facility) to receive care and intense therapy daily that helps to repair and strengthen their bodies.
 Patients agree to treatment and therapy, for at least 15 hours per week.

 Patients who stay in an IRF can recover from a wide range of illnesses or injuries, including joint replacements, brain injuries, strokes, and neurological disorders.
 A patient’s time at an IRF will depend on the care and therapy that is needed.
 Their stay usually ranges from 2 to three weeks in duration.